Privacy Notice

 9.9 When CSRB Limited is provided with an instruction to destroy data it must be destroyed irretrievably either in paper or electronic formats.
 Paper records will be destroyed by an approved contractor who can provide evidence of destruction and a certificate of destruction.
 CSRB Limited will retain this certificate.

 9.10 CSRB Limited also has secure destruction procedures and processes for any of the devices it has used for the storage of personal data.
-CSRB Limited will retain evidence of any equipment destruction and will confirm that the destruction is beyond any prospect of retrieving data stored within the device.
+CSRB Limited will retain evidence of any equipment destruction and confirms that the destruction is beyond any prospect of retrieving data stored within the device.

 10.1 CSRB Limited will undertake an analysis of the risks presented by our personal data processing and use this to assess the appropriate level of security we need to put in place.
-We review our Business Continuity Plan (BCP) annually.
+We review our Business Continuity Plan (BCP) and Incident Response Plan (IRP) annually.

-10.2 CSRB Limited will make sure that we can restore access to personal data in the event of any incidents, such as by establishing an appropriate backup process.
+10.3 CSRB Limited make sure that we can restore access to personal data in the event of any data incidents or personal data breaches, by the implementation of an appropriate data backup procedure.

-10.3 CSRB Limited conduct regular testing and reviews of our measures to ensure they remain effective, and act upon the results of those tests where they highlight areas for improvement.
+10.4 CSRB Limited conducts regular penetration testing and reviews of our measures to ensure they remain effective, and act upon the results of those tests where they highlight areas for improvement or heightened risk.

-10.4 Where appropriate, we implement measures that adhere to an approved code of conduct or certification mechanism, such as the Cyber Essentials certification, and additional quality standards.
+10.5 Where appropriate, we implement measures that adhere to an approved code of conduct or certification mechanism, such as our Cyber Essentials Certification, and additional quality standards.

-10.5 We ensure that any data processor we use also implements appropriate technical and organisational measures.
+10.6 We ensure that any Data Processor we engage implements appropriate technical safeguards for all data.

-10.6 CSRB Limited does not use tracking cookies on our website to track user behaviour and/or improve site experience.
+10.8 CSRB Limited does track website behaviour in order to offer Data Subjects an enhanced client experience and for organisational analytics.
 The UK GDPR and PECR interprets data collected by cookies as personal.
 It prohibits the collection of personal data without consent, which means a website is only allowed to collect information that the user voluntarily inputs.
 This includes name, email address, phone number, or any other information that the user shares with the website.
 The cookie consent must be freely given, specific, informed, and unambiguous.
+Further information about the use of cookies can be found in the CSRB Limited’s Cookie Policy.

 11.1 Accountability is one of the UK GDPR data processing principles.
-CSRB Limited takes our responsibility for complying with the UK GDPR very seriously, as documented by this privacy notice.
+CSRB Limited takes our accountability commitments with the UK GDPR very seriously, as documented by this Privacy Notice.

 11.2 CSRB Limited has put in place several measures that we can, and in some cases must take, including: